 If you filed the wrong type of claim with workers’ comp, it would be dismissed, and you can probably file a personal injury lawsuit, but only in rare cases will you have the option to choose which system to use to resolve your claim.
-Consult with your lawyer if you are unsure.

 Can You Sue For Pain and Suffering Damages?

 Suppose, for example, that you suffered a slip and fall accident.
-Your medical bills amount to $20,000 and you were out of work for a month.
+Your medical treatment amounts to $20,000 and you were out of work for a month.
 In a personal injury lawsuit you could claim $20,000; plus the amount of wages you lost by missing work for a month; plus other incidental expenses such as child care while you were in the hospital.
 These are your economic damages.

 Pain and suffering damages are one form of non-economic damages, and you can only sue for pain and suffering if you suffer a physical injury.
 They can be broken down into physical pain and emotional distress.